Apeman (song)

 "Apeman" is a 1970 song by the English rock band the Kinks.
 It was written by Ray Davies and appears on the album Lola Versus Powerman and the Moneygoround, Part One.
+Written as a call to return to nature amidst the crowding and industry of the city, the song features calypso stylings.
+Like its predecessor, "Lola", it had to have a lyric re-dubbed for commercial release.

+"Apeman" was a successful follow-up to "Lola", reaching number five on the British charts.
+It has since attracted critical acclaim.

 Background

 "Apeman", alongside many other songs from the Lola vs. Powerman album, was written by Ray Davies during a family trip to Cornwall in July 1970.
 In the song, Davies is fed up with the modern world and declares that he wants to "sail away to a distant shore and make like an apeman".
 He also expresses how man created our problems and, given half a chance, he would leave the cities and traffic to live in the jungle.
 It reflects the nostalgia expressed on the albums Lola vs. Powerman and The Kinks Are the Village Green Preservation Society.

+Davies wrote the song as a follow-up to "Lola" and confirmed that, "in a way", it was his declaration of getting back in touch with nature.
+He also recounted an encounter with a fan in San Francisco about the band's gay appeal following "Lola":

 It is performed in the calypso genre, a style Davies first explored with "I'm on an Island" (1965).

 Single release

 "Apeman" was released as a single in the fall of 1970, with a B-side of the Dave Davies composition "Rats".
 While it did not do as well on the US Pop Singles chart as its predecessor "Lola" did, only reaching number 45, it was a major hit in the UK, peaking at number five in the singles chart, their last Top 10 entry in their home country.
-It was also the band's Top 10 hit in Australia, where it reached number nine.
+It also reached number 9 in Australia.

 Due to publishing issues the band was experiencing at the time, the British edition of the single was published under "Copyright Control", a term used when no publisher is assigned.